-Disembodied spirits (ghosts) are real, but they aren’t spooky as we believe them to be.
-They’re just searching for the Light and sometimes they think we, as humans, can show them the way.
+Disembodied spirits (ghosts) are real, but they aren’t as spooky as we believe them to be.
+They’re just searching for the light and sometimes they think we, as humans, can show them the way.
 So are other concepts like chakras, soul bonds, and much more.

 * Old Path White Clouds by Thich Nhat Hanh

 This was single-handedly the most influential spiritual memoir I have ever read on my journey yet.
 If there is one book you ever buy on my recommendation, please make it this one!